miguelraz/miguelraz.github.io/blog/juliatorust.md

     }
 }
 ```
 - Rust does NOT look like math and that hurts my little physicist heart.
-[Look at this story of a hydrodynamics simulator code](https://rust-lang.github.io/wg-async-foundations/vision/status_quo/niklaus_simulates_hydrodynamics.html) vs anything in the DiffEq verse that is user facing or from ApproxFun.jl - worlds apart!
-Even the linear algebra from `ndarray` is painful to understand unless you are quite comfortable in Rust, and all the `i as usize` conversions are a huge eye sore.
+[Look at this story of a hydrodynamics simulator code](https://rust-lang.github.io/wg-async-foundations/vision/status_quo/niklaus_simulates_hydrodynamics.html) vs anything in the DiffEq verse that is user facing or from ApproxFun.jl, or Turing.jl, or ...
+Even the linear algebra from `ndarray` is painful to understand unless you are comfortable in Rust, and all the `i as usize` conversions are a huge eye sore.

 ---